MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-for-mongo-extension.md

 ms.topic: conceptual
 ---

-# Azure Cosmos DB migration for MongoDB extension (Preview)
+# Azure Cosmos DB Migration for MongoDB extension (Preview)

-The Azure Cosmos DB migration for MongoDB extension in Azure Data Studio helps you assess a MongoDB workload for migrating to Azure Cosmos DB for MongoDB.
+The Azure Cosmos DB Migration for MongoDB extension in Azure Data Studio helps you assess a MongoDB workload for migrating to Azure Cosmos DB for MongoDB.
 You can use this extension to run an end-to-end assessment on your workload and find out the actions that you may need to take to seamlessly migrate your workloads on Azure Cosmos DB.

 > [!NOTE]
 > The extension currently supports only running migration readiness assessment, not actual migration.